 Winter Fun in Boston: Holiday Activities and more!

 Another fun winter activity is ice skating.
-The Boston Common Frog Pond Ice Rink is the best place in the area for skating with great views.
+The Boston Common Frog Pond Ice Rink is the best place to skate in the city.
 Ice skating is a great winter activity that burns plenty of calories!
-I love this rink because it is has great views of the city in the backdrop, is located within easy access of restaurants and shops, and if you arrive at the right time you could possibly find a free parking spot.
-The trees around the rink are lit up with lights for the holiday season and the rink is located a few minutes from the Boston Common Christmas tree, so now is the perfect time to visit.
-Admission is $5 for adults, and free for children 13 and under.
-Skate rentals are $9 for adults and $5 for kids.
-The rink is usually pretty crowded – avoid weekends and skate on weekdays afternoons for less crowds.
+I love this rink because it features great views of the city in the backdrop, is located within easy access of restaurants and shops, and if you arrive at the right time you could possibly find a free parking spot.
+The trees around the rink are lit up with lights for the holiday season.
+Also, the rink is located just a few minutes from the Boston Common Christmas tree, so now is the perfect time to visit.
+Admission is $8 for adults, and free for children under 58 inches.
+Skate rentals are $15 for adults and $10 for kids.
+The rink is usually pretty crowded – visit on weekdays afternoons for less crowds.